 e.g. House Music uses a longer deeper kick than drum and bass, and EDM drums use more aggressive sounds than Tech House. and Techno.

 If you want to write a particular style, you need to start with the kind of sounds that match that genre.
-Get some good sample packs, and try not to reinvent the wheel until you have a good grasp of the genre already.
+Get some good drum samples and sample packs, and try not to reinvent the wheel until you have a good grasp of the genre already.

 The easiest way to choose the best drum sounds is to have them playing in context with your song.

-i.e., Test out your drum sounds while your song is playing and make sure they work with the rest of the...
+i.e., Test out your drum sounds while your song is playing and make sure they work with the...

 I have done many remixes over the years.
 In 2010, my remix of Shakedown by Joan Reyes went to #1 on the BeatPort overall chart.
 It then went on to be the highest selling track on BeatPort for that year. (seriously)